 Garza scores 33, No. 5 Iowa beats No. 16 Minnesota 86-71

-IOWA CITY, Iowa (AP) -- Jordan Bohannon knew what was his favorite number was on his final box score.
+IOWA CITY, Iowa — Jordan Bohannon knew what was his favorite number was on his final box score.

 The Iowa senior guard had 19 points and a career-high 14 assists, Luka Garza had 33 points and the No. 5 Hawkeyes beat No. 16 Minnesota 86-71 on Sunday.